You’re Not Alone: Get Help During Study Abroad in Kyoto

 Even if you speak Japanese, discussing medical issues can not only be difficult—it’s something you definitely want to get right.
 If you have to visit a hospital in Japan, it’s understandable that you’ll want to understand what your doctor has to say, and hearing it in your native language can reduce a lot of the stress surrounding the situation.

 Several Kyoto hospitals offer free interpretation services in English, Chinese, and Korean—just be sure to make an appointment five days in advance!

 For a list, please see “How to Visit a Japanese Hospital”!

-For more about these services (websites are in Japanese), please see the Kyoto City International Foundation website, or this PDF about the medical interpreter dispatching service.
+For more about these services, please see the Kyoto City International Foundation website.

 For a fee, the Center for Multicultural Society Kyoto also offers medical interpreting dispatch services in English, Chinese, Portuguese, Spanish, and Korean within Kyoto City, and in southern Kyoto Prefecture.

 If you’re going for a medical consultation by yourself, this Multilingual Medical Questionnaire website can be a huge help!
 Produced by International Community Hearty Konandai and the Kanagawa International Foundation, the website is available in 18 different languages, and will help you describe your symptoms in your native language, in order to tell your doctor exactly what you’re consulting them about.